django/deps/draft/0000-background-workers.rst

       queue_name: str | None
       """The name of the queue the task will run on """

-      backend: str | None
+      backend: str
-      """The name of the backend the task will run on"
+      """The name of the backend the task will run on"""

 A ``Task`` is created by decorating a function with ``@task``: